ppalaupuigdevall/eio_hub/README.md

 # HUB EIO
-This project consist in sending different sensor measurements through an IR link using library IRremote for arduino.
+This project consists in sending different sensor measurements through an IR link using the library IRremote for arduino.
 ## Fields

 Node_ids = {A, B} (Hexadecimal)